iranzo/blog-o-matic/README.md

       - customize `pelicanconf.py` to match the value you received, in the line that says:
         - `CLAIM_BING = 'XX'`
 - Review other settings in `pelicanconf.py` to customize your blog name, your name, twitter handle, google analytics ID or others, please do check [Pelican-Elegant documentation](https://pelican-elegant.github.io) for more information on what can be done.
+- Check <https://iranzo.github.io/tags/#blog-o-matic-ref> for more articles related with blog-o-matic published in my personal blog.

+<a id="markdown-feedback-and-wrap-up" name="feedback-and-wrap-up"></a>
 ## Feedback and wrap up

 - For saying thanks: <https://paypal.me/iranzop>